mateusesm/bot-instagram/README.md

+## Warning!
+Instagram has been updated, then It's broken the bot.
+As soon, I'll update him.

 ### Instagram bot to consult unfollowers

 The Instagram bot is a simple project make with Node.js and a library called Puppeteer.
 The project is object oriented.